ConsonanceClub/100_Days_of_code_submissions/DAILY_TASKS.md

 ### *Day 22: Address Book GUI*

 Address Book GUI - Build a GUI version of the address book built on Day 15.
 Try storing more information like contact email address, birthday.

+### *Day 23: Password Generator GUI*

+Password Generator GUI - Build a GUI version of the Password Generator built on Day 16.
+The apps should be able to generate easy, medium, hard passwords.
+For now the difficulty of the passwords should depend on the length i.e a hard password can have 10 characters, medium password 7 characters, easy password 4 characters....